LepilalTait/Capstone-Project1/README.md

-# Capstone-Project1
+# Online Resume
-My portfolio using html only
+An Online Resume using HTML only